rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 > you’ve been seated to find you.
 >
 > Accessing data in the heap is slower than accessing data on the stack because
-> we have to follow a pointer to get there.
+> you have to follow a pointer to get there.
 Contemporary processors are faster
 > if they jump around less in memory.
 Continuing the analogy, consider a server
 > at a restaurant taking orders from many tables.
 It’s most efficient to get
 > all the orders at one table before moving on to the next table.
 Taking an